alephium/old-wiki/src/Full-Node-Starter-Guide.md

 ## Requirements

-Ensure that Java is installed on your computer:
+Ensure that Java (11 or 17 is recommended) is installed on your computer:
 - Windows or Macos: [https://adoptopenjdk.net/](https://adoptopenjdk.net/)
 - Ubuntu: run `sudo apt install default-jdk` in Terminal